pstaender/silverstripe-markdown-parser/README.md

 # Markdown Parser for SilverStripe 4+

-Markdown parsing in SilverStripe templates.
-Inlcuding the ability to render GitHub flavoured markdown.
+Use markdown parsing (including GitHub flavored markdown) in your SilverStripe templates.

 ## Requirements

- * Silverstripe 4 or newer
+ * Silverstripe 4+

 ## Installation